 Fuel is anything that makes a positive health behavior more appealing, from the gamification of un-fun procedures to delivering incentives (rewards, discounts, and so on) contingent on good behavior (like the WellnessWins rewards program from WeightWatchers).
 Fuel doesn’t have to come in the form of tangible rewards like baseball hats and travel shoe bags, and in fact the joy of playing a game can be even more motivating than winning a prize.
 For example, one study (Kumar, Wentzell, Mikkelsen, Pentland & Laffel, 2004) used a guessing game to incentivize diabetic children to better manage their condition (“try and predict your next blood glucose measurement!”).

-Personally, there’s nothing that gets me moving like a good old fashioned competition.
-But if competition’s not your thing, try temptation bundling (Milkman, Minson & Volpp, 2013) where you pair “want” activities (like listening to an addictive audiobook) with “should” activities (like exercise).
+Personally, there’s nothing that gets me moving like a good old-fashioned competition.
+But if competition is not your thing, try temptation bundling (Milkman, Minson & Volpp, 2013) where you pair “want” activities (like listening to an addictive audiobook) with “should” activities (like exercise).
 If you only allow yourself to consume The Hunger Games while on the treadmill, you’ll be much more likely to get to the gym.

 These are just a few examples of friction and fuel in healthcare, but we’ve added a lot more to the comprehensive Friction and Fuel Framework, which we’ll share with you if you trudge through a bit of friction and share your email address with us (don’t worry, we promise not to do anything evil with it).